chel-007/rustyspaces-Productivity-Tool/readme.md

 4.  access the app using: `http://127.0.0.1:8080/`

-5.  if you get an error about database pooling: `go to rocket.toml and change the pool_size to 1 - 5`, retry `cargo run`
+5. If you encounter a database pooling error, open `rocket.toml and adjust the pool_size to a value between 1 - 5`, then retry:    `cargo run`

-    That's all!

-> **NB:** the app was designed with the goal of being fully responsive on mobile devices, and thanks to Flutter, it almost is. **However,** please be aware that your cookies won't transfer. xD
+> **NB:** the app was designed with the goal of being fully responsive on mobile devices, and thanks to Flutter, it almost is. **However,** please be aware that your cookies won't transfer.